Universality for roots of derivatives of entire functions via finite free probability: Introduction

 Our main tool for proving Cosine and Hermite Universality is \emph{finite free probability theory}.
 This theory emerged out of the celebrated works of Marcus, Spielman and Srivastava \cite{Marcus-Spielman-Srivastava2015-1,Marcus-Spielman-Srivastava2015-2,Marcus-Spielman-Srivastava2018,Marcus-Spielman-Srivastava2022,Marcus-Spielman-Srivastava2022Inter} on families of interlacing polynomials, which they used to prove the existence of bipartite Ramanujan graphs of all sizes and degrees, and to solve the Kadison--Singer problem \cite{Kadison-Singer1959}.

-In addition to Cosine and Hermite Universality, we introduce a third universality principle, which we refer to as \emph{Laguerre Universality}, and demonstrate how these universality principles have natural interpretations as (finite free) probabilistic limit theorems.
-Specifically, our main results in Section \ref{sec: main results uni principles} prove all three universality principles for even entire functions using only the growth conditions of the roots.
+In addition to Cosine and Hermite Universality, we introduce \Cr a third kind of universality, \nc which we refer to as \emph{Laguerre Universality}, and demonstrate how these \Cr notions of \nc universality have natural interpretations as (finite free) probabilistic limit theorems.
+Specifically, our main results in Section \ref{sec: main results uni principles} prove all three universality conjectures for even entire functions using only growth conditions of the roots.

 Our probabilistic approach is motivated by the recent connection between free probability and repeated differentiation of polynomials \cite{Steinerberger2019,Steinerberger2020,Hoskins-Kabluchko2021,Hoskins-Steinerberger2022,Kabluchko2021,Arizmendi-GarzaVargas-Perales2023,Campbell-ORourke-Renfrew2024}.
-We prove the related finite free limits theorems for general families of real-rooted polynomials in Section \ref{sec:finite free limit theorems}, which are of independent interest, and apply these results to the universality principles.
+We prove the related finite free limits theorems for general families of real-rooted polynomials in Section \ref{sec:finite free limit theorems}, which are of independent interest, and apply these results to the universality conjectures.
 The statements of these theorems require no background in finite free probability, but interpreting them as probabilistic limit theorems does.